inetpy/inetpy.github.io/_posts/2015-2-4-from-virl-to-iou-and-back.md

 banner_image: logo_cisco1.jpg
 date: 2015-02-04 13:53:01
 description: Testing with VIRL and IOU, the differences
 summary: When VIRL first came out everyone jumped on the bandwagon, including myself.
 Some of us have had it before it was officially released to the public.
-Cisco's VIRL is really a good piece of software, but it has its short comings.
+Cisco's VIRL is really a good piece of software, but it has its short comings...
 permalink: /2015/02/from-virl-to-iou-and-back
 categories:
   - Networking